Transformation of Kho Kho Game

 Year 1923-24 saw the foundation of Inter School Sports Organization and Kho Kho was introduced to promote at the grass roots and consequently popularize the sports.
 The initiative was taken by Deccan Gymkhana and Hind Vijay Gymkhana.
 To develop the expertise and skill in Kho Kho, the games of Langdi and Atya-Patya were the supporting factors; the latter needs special mention which was well-known because of its scuffle skills of defending.

 Akhil Maharashtra Sharirik Shikshan Mandal (Physical Education Institute) was set up in the year 1928 when Dr. Abasahib Natu of Pune, Shri.
-Mahabal Guruji of Nasik, Shri.
-Karmarkar Vaidya of Miraj and Dr. Mirajkar of Mumbai spared no efforts to negotiate with Kho-Kho experts and formulated the rules and regulations of the game which differed just a little from the existing rules of the Federation today.
+Mahabal Guruji of Nasik, Shri Karmarkar Vaidya of Miraj and Dr. Mirajkar of Mumbai spared no efforts to negotiate with Kho-Kho experts and formulated new rules and regulations of the game which differed just a little from the existing rules of the Federation today.
 Hind Vijay Gymkhana, Baroda and Deccan Gymkhana, Pune had their own codes of rules which were in variance with each other.
 The experts from around sixty Gymkhanas, in 1933, came together and evolved a joint code of rules under the banner of Akhil Maharashtra Sharirik Shikshan Mandal which was circulated all over the country with a few suggestions and alterations.
 A "new code" was taken on in 1935.

-In the year 1982, the game was included as part of Indian Olympic Association and few years later in 1989 saw the game as a 'demonstration' in 'Asian Games' Festival.
-Some new reforms in the game have taken place that has been incorporated by the Asian Federation.
-The year 1998 saw the first ever International Championship organized in the Indian city
+In the year 1982, the game was included as part of Indian Olympic Association and few years later in 1989 the game included as a 'demonstration' in 'Asian Games' Festival.
+Some new reforms in the game were taken place that has been incorporated by the Asian Federation.
+The year 1998 saw the first ever International Championship organized in the Indian city of Kolkata.